arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 * A &lt;transfer&gt; of any domain in any related group always acts on the entire group.
 This is required to ensure that the related group is always registered by the same registrant and managed via the same registrar.
-Registry policy MAY be impose additional restrictions.
+Registry policy MAY impose additional restrictions.

 * The &lt;delete&gt; of a Primary Domain in any variant group always acts on the entire group.
 This is required to support the option where